 Not only does the Ink Business Cash℠ Credit Card charge a $0 annual fee, but it also waives the fee that some business credit cards charge for employee cards.

 So it’ll be even easier to earn rewards when you include the purchases your employees make on their employee cards without accounting for an individual card fee.

 The Ink Business Cash℠ Credit Card features $500 bonus cash back after you spend $3,000 on purchases during the first 3 months after account opening.
-You’ll also get 5% cash back (on up to the first $25,000 you spend each year) on internet, phone and cable services, as well as at office supply stores each account anniversary year (then 1% back).
+You’ll also get 5% cash back (on up to the first $25,000 you spend each year) at office supply stores and on internet, phone and cable services each account anniversary year (then 1% back).

 It’s a bonus you could easily reinvest into your startup.

 Learn more about the Ink Business Cash℠ Credit Card with our review.